7 things you walk past every day in Bury St Edmunds and may not know their 'hidden' history

 Some are beautiful, some profound, some are mysterious, and some are just plain 'stinky'.

-Continuing this theme, we challenged Moyse's heritage officer, Dan Clarke, who starred in the videos, to share some of his favourite 'hidden histories' in Bury St Edmunds itself.
+To coincide with Heritage Open Days later that year, we challenged Moyse's heritage officer, Dan Clarke, who starred in the videos, to share some of his favourite 'hidden histories' in Bury St Edmunds itself.

 Here's what he came up with.

 Do you know any others?

 Leave your suggestions in the comment section below.

 The reflector on the wall at Brentgovel Street is a relic from where the main bus station was three decades ago.
 The site is now occupied by McDonalds.

 The buses would drive up Brentgovel Street and the reflector would help guide their way.

 This stone skull is in wall as you enter Abbeygate.
 Half way through Abbeygate, there is a side door to the right.
 Enter through that and the skull is directly in front above a second doorway.

 Though many growing up in the town thought it was real, it’s actually a broken piece of gravestone, re-used when the small side building was constructed over a century ago.